 Resort Development Overview

 . . . . .
-Invest in a Holiday Property
+Invest in a Karoo Leisure Property

-The resort development has twelve subdivided stands (Resort Zone-II) for holiday homes for sale under full title.
+The resort development has twelve subdivided stands (Resort Zone-II) for homes for sale under full-title.
 These twelve stands are widely distributed across the property, ensuring privacy and wide open spaces around each stand.

-The remainder of the property is rezoned to nature reserve (Open Space-III) and will be registered as a contract nature reserve, placing it under control of the Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.
+The remainder of the property is zoned as nature reserve (Open Space-III) and is registered as a contract nature reserve, placing it under control of the national Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.

-Central resort facilities to be built will include a swimming pool, office, reception and a meeting venue.
+Central resort facilities to be built will include an office and reception building.

 The historic school building was restored to serve as a museum.
 It will focus on the cultural-historic aspects of the property (Elandskloof) and the Witteberg area.

-The 15 investors will also, through the Homeowners Association, be the joint owners of the central resort facilities, the staff accommodation, the museum and the water supply system.
+The 15 investors will also, through the Homeowners Association, be the sole joint owners of the central resort facilities, the staff accommodation, the museum, and the water supply system.